Medically Reviewed by Greg Grillo, D.D.S.

 There are several other oral thrush symptoms, including painful, burning sensations in the mouth (seen burning mouth), soreness and/or sensitivity to acidic and spicy foods, change of taste, and bad breath.

 Causes of Oral Thrush

 Typically, oral thrush originates as a result of an overgrowth of Candida albicans, a type of yeast that is present within the mouth.
 In small quantities, this yeast is kept in balance by other natural bacteria.
 However, overgrowth can lead to thrush.

-Women who are pregnant or taking birth control, and dry mouth sufferers, are at increased risk for developing oral thrush.
+Women who are pregnant, using birth control that alters hormones, and dry mouth sufferers are at increased risk for developing oral thrush.
 People with asthma/chronic obstructive pulmonary disease (COPD), denture wearers, smokers and immune compromised individuals (i.e., HIV, chemotherapy/cancer patients) also are at risk.

 Oral Thrush Treatments